 Using working memory.
-Let’s say there’s a classroom of students who are asked to read a short story and be prepared to answer questions about it.
+Picture a classroom of kids who are asked to read a short story and be prepared to answer questions about it.
 A child who has trouble with working memory might not be able to keep the information in mind and may not be able to answer the questions.

 Shifting from task to task.
 Imagine that a child is busy playing when it’s time to get ready for school.
 The child’s parent says it’s time to put the toys away and get dressed.